 Security Incident Response Policy

+This policy is effective from <DATE> and replaces an earlier version of this document [R1].
+This policy is one of a set of documents that together define the Security Policy [R2].
+This individual document must be considered in conjunction with all the policy documents in the set.

+All terms are defined in the Glossary [R3].

-A security incident is the act of violating an explicit or implied security policy (for example, a local security policy or a grid security policy).
-Nothing in this policy is meant to restrict the flow of information from a site to incident response teams or other organizations to which the participant is required to report incidents.
+A security incident is the act of violating an explicit or implied security policy (for example, a Resource Centre security policy or an e-Infrastructure security policy).
+Nothing in this policy is meant to restrict the flow of information from a Resource Centre to incident response teams or other organizations to which the participant is required to report incidents.

-The objective of this policy is to ensure that all incidents are investigated as fully as possible and that sites promptly report intrusions.
+The objective of this policy is to ensure that all incidents are investigated as fully as possible and that Resource Centres promptly report intrusions.
 In particular, security incidents are to be treated as serious matters and their investigation must be resourced appropriately.

-Effective security incident response depends on the maintenance of grid security contact information as defined by the Grid, including the Site Registration Security Policy (https://documents.egi.eu/document/76) and the Virtual Organisation Registration Security Policy (https://documents.egi.eu/document/78).
+Effective security incident response depends on the maintenance of e-Infrastructure security contact information as defined by the e-Infrastructure, including in the Service Operations Security Policy [R4] and the Virtual Organisation Registration Security Policy [R5].

-The Grid will appoint an incident coordinator for each suspected incident, in order to promote the cooperation across the sites and collaboration with peer-grids, and assign a unique identifier to each incident, which is considered public information.
-The coordinator may share incident information as appropriate with other organisations, in particular peer Grids which have adopted this policy.
+The e-Infrastructure will appoint an incident coordinator for each suspected incident, in order to promote the cooperation across the Resource Centres and collaboration with peer e-Infrastructures, and assign a unique identifier to each incident, which is considered public information.
+The coordinator may share incident information as appropriate with other organisations, in particular peer e-Infrastructures which have adopted this policy.

-As a grid participant, you agree to the conditions laid down in this document and other referenced documents that may be revised from time to time.
+As an e-Infrastructure participant, you agree to the conditions laid down in this document and other referenced documents that may be revised from time to time.

 You shall promptly report suspected security incidents to your local organization's incident response team.

-You shall promptly report suspected security incidents (or your involvement therein) that have known or potential impact or relationship to grid resources, services, or identities, via the incident response channels defined by the Grid.
+You shall promptly report suspected security incidents (or your involvement therein) that have known or potential impact or relationship to the e-Infrastructure resources, services, or identities, via the incident response channels defined by the e-Infrastructure.

-You shall follow the incident response procedure defined by the Grid.
+You shall follow the incident response procedure defined by the e-Infrastructure.

 You shall promptly respond to and investigate incident reports regarding resources, services, or identities for which you are responsible.